communitiesuk/submit-social-housing-lettings-and-sales-data/docs/form/page.md

 end
 ```

 In the above example the the subsection has the id `property_postcode`.
-This id is used for the url of the web page, but the underscore is replaced with a hash, so the url for this page would be `[environment-url]/logs/[log-id]/property-postcode` e.g. on staging this url might look like the following: `https://staging.submit-social-housing-data.communities.gov.uk/logs/1234/property-postcode`.
+This id is used for the url of the web page, but the underscore is replaced with a dash, so the url for this page would be `[environment-url]/logs/[log-id]/property-postcode` e.g. on staging this url might look like the following: `https://staging.submit-social-housing-data.communities.gov.uk/logs/1234/property-postcode`.

 The header is optional but if provided is used for the heading displayed on the page.